SizeMeCom/sizeme-react/README.md

   - [addToCartElement] (_String_): DOM-element to listen to for add-to-cart events
   - [addToCartEvent] (_String_): DOM-event for add-to-cart
   - [maxRecommendationDistance] (_Integer_): maximum difference between optimal fit and total fit for SizeMe to consider the size for pre-selection.
 Default not set, meaning all sizes that are not too small are considered.
+  - [skinClasses] (_String_): contents will be appended to the class-attribute of SizeMe container element.
+Empty by default.

 * [additionalTranslations] (_Object_): Optionally override translations defined under ['i18n'](src/i18n).
 Example of how to override the Swedish translation for chest: